 Introduction to Tkinter Font

-In Python, Tkinter font is defined as a widget that is used for styling the text or displaying the text where there are many different styles, sizes, or any typeface variation which includes a display of text in the normal or italic or bold form of the font for the text.
+In Python, a Tkinter font is defined as a widget that is used for styling the text or displaying the text where there are many different styles, sizes, or any typeface variation which includes a display of text in the normal or italic or bold form of the font for the text.
 In general, we can define the Tkinter font as a widget having all the properties and the combination of typeface properties such as size, weight, style and slope of each character in the test displayed or can be printed also and the font can widget can be applied not only to characters or letters but also to numbers, symbols, special characters, punctuation marks, etc.

-How Tkinter Font works in Python?
+How does Tkinter Font work in Python?

 In this article, we are discussing the Tkinter font widget styling as to which is defined as styling the font of the text which is very commonly used for designing in the fonts of the texts in web pages.
-In Python, the Tkinter is a GUI library that is used for designing the web pages and it provides various widgets to design such web pages and one among this is a font that can be applied for texts, buttons, headings, etc. In this article, we will see how to define this font property in Tkinter and to see all the properties for font then we have to see the font constructor which is supported by the Tkinter for various styling options of the font.
+In Python, the Tkinter is a GUI library that is used for designing web pages and it provides various widgets to design such web pages one among these is a font that can be applied for texts, buttons, headings, etc. In this article, we will see how to define this font property in Tkinter and to see all the properties for font then we have to see the font constructor which is supported by Tkinter for various styling options of the font.

 Font constructor that provides different styling options are as below: